Richard R. Emery: Early life and education

 Emery was born on November 25, 1910, in Pine Island, Minnesota, the son of Hiram Fifield Emery and Della Runkel.
 He was educated at the public schools of Pine Island, and then at the High School in St. Paul, Minnesota.
 He attended the University of Minnesota and graduated with a Bachelor of Arts in 1934.
 He also studied at the Seabury-Western Theological Seminary, graduating with a Bachelor of Sacred Theology in 1937, a Master of Sacred Theology in 1943, and a Doctor of Divinity in 1951.

 Ordained ministry

 Emery was ordained deacon in February 1937 by Bishop Frank McElwain of Minnesota, and priest in December 1937 by Bishop Stephen Keeler, Coadjutor of Minnesota.
 He served as minister-in-charge of the Church of the Good Shepherd in Windom, Minnesota in 1937, before transferring to St John's Church in Worthington, Minnesota that same year.
 In 1942, he became rector of the Church of Christ in Albert Lea, Minnesota, and in 1948 rector of St Paul's Church in Minneapolis.

 Bishop

-After being elected Missionary Bishop of North Dakota, Emery was consecrated on May 15, 1951, by Presiding Bishop Henry Knox Sherrill.
+After being elected Missionary Bishop of North Dakota, Emery was consecrated on May 15, 1951, with Presiding Bishop Henry Knox Sherrill as chief consecrator.